Mounting CSS Content to your Garrys Mod ServerLast updated: 02/01/20

 DarkRP Re-uses Counter Strike Source (CSS) Content:

-DarkRP uses files from Counter Strike Source, a game made by Valve using the same "Source" engine that makes up most of Garry's Mod.
+DarkRP (and other gamemodes) uses files from Counter Strike Source, a game made by Valve using the same "Source" engine that makes up most of Garry's Mod.

 You will need to copy files from Counter Strike Source onto your Garry's Mod server, and then the files must be "mounted" by editing a configuration file, which will tell Gmod where the files are located.